ESM support

 • Avoid using default exports in your library.
 Named exports are recommended.
 Default exports produce a CommonJS module with a default property, which will work differently than the ESM build and can cause issues.

-• If the library uses platform-specific extensions (e.g., .ios.js or .android.js), the ESM output will not be compatible with Node.js.
+• If the library uses platform-specific extensions (e.g., .ios.js or .android.js), the ESM output will not be compatible with Node.js, i.e. it's not possible to use the library in Node.js with import syntax.
 It's necessary to omit file extensions from the imports to make platform-specific extensions work, however, Node.js requires file extensions to be present.
-Bundlers such as Webpack (with resolve.fullySpecified: false (opens in a new tab)) or Metro can handle this.
-It's still possible to require the CommonJS build directly in Node.js.

 • Avoid using .cjs, .mjs, .cts or .mts extensions.
 Metro always requires file extensions in import statements when using .cjs or .mjs which breaks platform-specific extension resolution.

-• If you specify a react-native condition in exports, make sure that it comes before import or require.
+• If you specify a react-native condition in exports, make sure that it comes before the default condition.
 The conditions should be ordered from the most specific to the least specific:

 "exports": {